-Due to the importance of this subject, in this second circle of the project the Service Discovery mechanism will be created to obtain a much more flexible and powerful architecture.
+Due to the importance of this subject, in this second circle of the project the Service Discovery (SD) mechanism will be created to obtain a much more flexible and powerful architecture.
 In order to achieve this, a quite profound redesign is needed.

-The Service discovery mechanisms at network level are divided in four parts: Network Discovery (ND), Device Discovery (DD) and Local Service Discovery (LSDS) and Grid Service Discovery (GrSDS).
+The Service discovery mechanisms at network level are divided in four parts: Network Discovery (ND), Device Discovery (DD), Local Service Discovery (LSDS) and Grid Service Discovery (GrSDS), as represented in Figure 64.

-The challenge of providing and using mobility and location specific is a central part in the project, however, practice shows that most of the times location change is not transparent for users.
-This is because that these changes often require some kind of re-configuration at different levels.
+The challenge of providing and using mobility and location specific information is a central part in the project, however, practice shows that most of the times location changes are not transparent for the users.
+This is because these changes often require some kind of reconfiguration at different levels.
 This reconfiguration should not place a burden to end users, and therefore this process needs to be partially automated.
 SD tries to overcome and solve some of these issues by providing an automatic look up of resources at different layers.
-These are Network Discovery, device discovery, local service discovery and Grid Service discovery.
+These are the mentioned Network Discovery, Device Discovery, Local Service Discovery and Grid Service Discovery.

-Figure 53 Service Discovery
+Figure 64 Service Discovery

-This document focuses on a third layer of discovery mechanism which arises once a device is totally functional in the network.
+This document mainly focuses on Local Service Discovery mechanisms, which arises once a device is totally functional in the network.
 This layer deals with general types of services such as printers, beamers, webcams, music sharing, video streaming, locally available Web Services, local UDDI servers, file sharing, contacts sharing, bookmark sharing, file servers, games, pop3, cvs, http, ssh, ftp servers, collaborative working tools, proxies, time servers and so on.